alsalafiyyah/alsalafiyyah.github.io/_posts/riddah/2020-11-23-refuting-opinion-on-shariah-dont-match-with-present-time.md

 layout: post
 publisher: alsalafiyyah@icloud.com
 title: "Refuting those opining that the rulings of Shari'ah do not match with the present time"
-hijri: "Rabi' Al-Thani 07, 1442 AH"
+hijri: "Rabi' Al-Thani 07, 1442"
 source: "Majmu' Fatawa Shaykh Ibn Baz 4/415"
 lang: en
+locale: en
-category: [nawaqid, riddah]
+category: [refutals,fatwas,riddah]
 note: false
-uid:
 excerpt: "Whoever claims that overlooking these rulings leads to more well-being, or deliberately supports such claim, is considered Kafir (disbeliever)."
 muftis:
   shaykh: